-- Contact the board where you are currently certified to request an IC&RC Application for Reciprocity
+1. Contact the board where you are currently certified to request an IC&RC Application for Reciprocity.

-- Complete the one-page application and return in to your current board with the appropriate fee (In Connecticut, the fee is $100.00.
+2. Complete the reciprocity application and return in to your current board with the appropriate fee (The fee is $150.00.
 If you are reciprocating from/to the USAF/USN, the fee is $90.)

-- Your application will be verified and sent to the IC&RC Home Office currently located in Harrisburg, PA.
-Your application will be reviewed by IC&RC staff and if you are eligible, your application will be sent to new board.
+3. Your application will be verified and sent to the IC&RC Home Office located in Harrisburg, PA.
+Your application will be reviewed by IC&RC staff and if you are eligible, your application will be sent to the new board.